and-iev/Humanized-Arduino-Colorbot/README.md

 **This was never meant to be undetected, you would need to take additional steps if you wanted to make it UD.
 This was created for educational purposes only, and is missing vital functionality like triggerbot.**

 # Goal
 Trying to create a more human-like colorbot, with overshooting/undershooting, oscillation, and human like target prioritization.
-Incorporating an external mouse movement techniqure method to bypass ACs (AntiCheats).
+Incorporating an external mouse movement technique method to bypass ACs (AntiCheats).
 Using different mathematical and physial applications some of which include moments of centers of mass, proportional gain, and derivative gain.

  ## Pre-Setup intstructions;
  - You will need an Arduino Leonardo as well as a USB hostshield